rtu753951-alt/smart-clinic-dashboard/README.md

 ## License

+### Code
-This project is licensed under **CC BY-NC 4.0**.
+The source code in this repository is licensed under the **MIT License**.

+### Documentation & Assets
+All documentation, diagrams, screenshots, and written content are licensed under
+**Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0)**.

 - Learning and non-commercial use is welcome.
-- Commercial use or redistribution as a product is not allowed without permission.
+- Commercial use of the documentation or materials is not allowed without permission.

 ---